Byron1z/azure-network-protocols-B1z/README.md

 <p>
   This rule would prevent any ICMP traffic (such as ping requests) from being received by your Ubuntu VM or resource.

-  Hop back in the Windows 10 VM, Observe the ICMP traffic in Wireshark and the command line Ping activity.
+  Hop back in the Windows 10 VM, observe the ICMP traffic in Wireshark and the command line Ping activity.
 </p>
 <p>
 <img src="https://i.imgur.com/ErvCS4U.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>